 If you download Instagram photos, please respect image ownership.
 Some of the methods below will allow you to download Instagram photos from other people's accounts.
 You should always ask permission and give credit where due.

 There is no native method to download Instagram photos from your account one by one.
-The one option Instagram has is to let you to download your account’s entire history in one massive package.
+The only option Instagram has is to let you to download your account’s entire history in one massive package.
 That includes all the photos and videos that you’ve uploaded as posts or stories as well as a lot of other things you might not want, such as details of your comments and likes.

-This “official” way to download your stuff was introduced due to privacy concerns following controversies at parent company Facebook (now Meta) to give people more ownership of their data.
 It might not be very practical if you just one to download one image that you uploaded recently, but it's not a bad option if you want to save a whole load of old photos that you've accidentally deleted from your phone.
 To get started you'll need to request a download link either via the Instagram website or the app.

 03. Get the download link via email